byterubpay/byterub-site/_posts/2018-03-03-logs-for-the-Community-meeting-held-on-2018-03-03.md

 **\<ArticMine>** We will need to provide the users with options and the long term effects
 **\<sgp\_>** @Randolf it is most likely just someone trying to get rich quick, but who knows?
 **\<Randolf>** sgp_: As seems to be the case with many forks.
-**\<xmrmatterbridge> \<cryptochangements>** Your video on it I think helped a lot... but most people are too lazy to watch a 20 minute video smh
+**\<btrmatterbridge> \<cryptochangements>** Your video on it I think helped a lot... but most people are too lazy to watch a 20 minute video smh
 **\<Randolf>** Is this the first time that ByteRub has been forked?
 **\<ArticMine>** I do not think ByteRubV was deliberately designed to hurt ByteRub
 **\<Randolf>** That's good, at least.
 **\<ArticMine>** It is the first time we have an "air drop"
 **\<serhack>** If sgp agreed with me , I could try to reach some users by writing a solid article in my blog.
-**\<xmrmatterbridge> \<cryptochangements>** No, it's just the first time people are trying to participate in a scammy airdrop
+**\<btrmatterbridge> \<cryptochangements>** No, it's just the first time people are trying to participate in a scammy airdrop
 **\<sgp\_>** serhack sure, the more exposure the better
 **\<erciccione\_[m]>** guys i have to go.
 Will catch you tomorrow
 **\<serhack>** bye erciccione_[m]
 **\<Randolf>** So, referring to it as "yet another fork" could be helpful.
 **\<Randolf>** That way it keeps ByteRub in the "driver's seat" so-to-speak.
-**\<xmrmatterbridge> \<cryptochangements>** Perhaps we could put something about it in the daily discussion thread on reddit?
+**\<btrmatterbridge> \<cryptochangements>** Perhaps we could put something about it in the daily discussion thread on reddit?
 Yesterday I spent way too much time explaining to people that it's a scam and bad for their own privacy
-**\<sgp\_>** I recommend writing a comprehensive guide on /r/xmrtrader that is stickied.
+**\<sgp\_>** I recommend writing a comprehensive guide on /r/btrtrader that is stickied.
 But I would still like some feedback regarding what to include to best get the message across to those who think this is just another opportunity to make money
 **\<ArticMine>** Yes but will that be enough?
-I mean XMR at 100,000 USD and scammy XMV at 0.5% market cap or 50 USD x10?
+I mean BTR at 100,000 USD and scammy XMV at 0.5% market cap or 50 USD x10?
 **\<ArticMine>** That would put ByteRubV at a larger market cap than ByteRub today
 **\<ArticMine>** This is the kind of long term risk that I have to be concerned about
-**\<xmrmatterbridge> \<cryptochangements>** I wanna know who is actually going to be buying these coins tho... literally everyone I have spoken to about it just wants to dump them
+**\<btrmatterbridge> \<cryptochangements>** I wanna know who is actually going to be buying these coins tho... literally everyone I have spoken to about it just wants to dump them
 **\<sgp\_>** I think over 95% of people see this as an opportunity to dump
 **\<msvb-loc>** sgp_: Dump what?
 **\<ArticMine>** So I am in the camp of safely splitting of the XMV by using the same mixing on both chains